USS Jason (AR-8): West Coast operations

 Anchoring at Diego Garcia the Jason became the floating pier in the middle of the bay.
 She remained there repairing both ships and submarines.
 Jason returned to San Diego soon after, with a brief stop in Fremantle, Western Australia, on 27 February 1981 with four-day R&R in the city of Perth, and a resupply at Pearl Harbor.

 Soon the crew was to receive word that the Jason would be moving homeports to Pearl Harbor.
 The Jason was to replace the Bryce Canyon as the Tender for the Harbor.
 Captain Johnson was replaced by Captain Martin, the former CO of the Bryce Canyon.
-While stationed at "Pearl" the Jason underwent a "light" overhaul costing several millions of dollars.
+While stationed at "Pearl" the Jason underwent an overhaul costing several millions of dollars.
 The crew moved ashore for the overhaul and upon return had to requalify to take her to sea.
 In 1983 the Jason deployed for West Pac 1983 to Yokosuka and Sasebo, Japan, Olongapo, Philippines, and to Pusan, S.Korea.

 On 10 February 1986, Jason was run into by the oiler USS Willamette about 100 km southwest of Pearl Harbor, while steaming across and through a formation centered around Willamette, in an attempt to take up a position in the formation astern of Willamette.
 One crewmember was killed and eight others of Jason's crew were injured.
 A large vertical rupture from the deck to waterline on the port side of the Jason forced the ship to be towed back to port by the USS Brunswick.
 As a result of the collision both captains were relieved of command.
 Following repairs, Jason moved to a new home port in San Diego.
 By this time the Jason was the most decorated ship in the Navy.